Lazel102/Les_elfes_de_maison/Prototyp/documentation.md

 # Documentation

+## Todo
+- Create MySettings.html (homepage)

 ## Ideas
 - Recipes can later be added to userprofil.
 - The users within an event will in the future be able to vote for a date.
+- Previous events can later be displayed in each user's profile

 ## Notes
 - In the ressources folder in future updates is a folder with possible future templates.